Have you ever read a book that made you more overwhelmed than inspired?

 Don’t feel pressured to follow others (including me!) but create your own path that satisfies you and your growth.

-One that you’re intensely happy to stick to because you know (and feel) that they change you so much for better.
+One that you’re intensely happy to stick with because you know (and feel) that they change you so much for the better.

 That’s really what matters.